ngobao2002/ngobao2002/README.md

-# 💻 Hi there, I'm Bảo! 👋
+# 👋 Hi there, I'm Bảo!

-I'm a **Computer Science student** with a passion for **hacking** and **cybersecurity**.
-I love exploring vulnerabilities, learning about automated tools, and constantly challenging myself to improve my skills in ethical hacking.
+I'm a **DevSecOps engineer** with a background in Computer Science and a long-standing obsession with cybersecurity.
+These days, I’m diving into **pwn** (and mostly getting pwned), wrangling **DevSecOps pipelines**, and occasionally pretending to study **AI** just to stay relevant.

+---

 ## 🌟 About Me

-- 🧑‍🎓 **Student** at VNUK Institute of Research and Executive Education
+- 🎓 Graduate of **VNUK Institute of Research and Executive Education**
-- 🕵️‍♂️ Aspiring **Hacker** with an interest in penetration testing and security automation
-- 🔧 Exploring tools like **Auto Download**, **Detect Malware**, and more for detecting and addressing security threats
+- 🔐 **DevSecOps Engineer** – building secure systems while breaking insecure ones
+- 🧠 Learning **binary exploitation** and finding out the hard way what a `segfault` really means
+- 🤖 Exploring **AI and LLMs**, mostly wondering how they don't segfault like my code
+- 🛠️ Automating security scans, breaking pipelines (sometimes intentionally), and writing code that works… eventually

+---

 ## 🌐 Connect with Me
 - 🔗 [Facebook](https://www.facebook.com/b4orvn/)